rocky-linux/documentation/en/rocky/8/guides/generating_ssl_keys_lets_encrypt.md

 `ssh -l username www.myhost.com`

-and then:
+And then:

 `sudo -s`

 You will need your _sudo_ user's credentials in this case to gain access to the system as root.

-Let's Encrypt uses a package called _certbot_ which needs to be installed via a snap.
+Let's Encrypt uses a package called _certbot_ which needs to be installed via a snap package.
 To install _snapd_ on Rocky Linux, you will need to install the EPEL repository if you have not done so already:

 `dnf install epel-release`